 - Young Goat: This category includes mohair fibers that are 24-29 microns.

 - Adult: The hair of an adult Angora goat is a bit hardier and measures in at about 34-40 microns.
 Mohair of this grade is typically used to make carpets, upholstery, and blankets.

 Because mohair fabric is very delicate, it’s best to wash it in cold water only.
 To avoid damage, use the delicate cycle on your washing machine, or wash it by hand.
 But make sure that your mohair fabric doesn’t soak in water for too long!
 Do not use a dryer and avoid hanging out in direct sunlight.

 What Is the Problem With Mohair?

-Angora goats are sheared twice a year and provide about four to six kilograms (about 8-13 pounds) of wool each.
-The shearing process is intensely stressful for the goats, who are roughly treated, thrown around, and sometimes even mutilated and killed while workers remove their har, as proved by PETA in 2018.
+Angora goats are sheared twice a year and provide about four to six kilograms (8-13 pounds) of wool each.
+The shearing process can be intensely stressful for the goats.
+Depending on the facility, they may be roughly treated, thrown around, and sometimes even mutilated and killed while workers remove their hair.

 Recently, PETA took a closer look at what the situation at mohair farms is like in South Africa, where most mohair is produced.
 What they found was horrifying:

 - During the shearing process, the goats are pinned to the ground, and their legs are bound.
 Because workers are paid not by the hour but according to how many goats they have sheared, they work as quickly as possible, with little or no regard for the animal’s well-being.
 The skin of the animal is often torn in the process, and the open wounds that result can quickly become infected and become fatal.